Msfv3n0m/django-admin-updates/README.rst

-Django Admin Comments
+Django Admin Updates
 =============================

 |image1| |image2| |image3| |image4|

-A reusable Django application that adds simple admin-panel comments to any model, allowing Django Administrators to communicate on certain objects more easily.
+A reusable Django application that adds simple admin-panel updates to any model, allowing Django Administrators to communicate on certain objects more easily.